-Like many empty-nesters, I spent all last summer reading countless articles about the whole children leaving for college process.
+Like many empty-nesters, I spent all last summer reading countless articles about children leaving for the college process.
 From how I would feel to what to do about how I would feel, I typically read them with a glass of wine in one hand and a box of tissues in the other.

 Turns out, I didn’t need them after all (even though most were informative and well-written).
 Nope, turns out I got what I needed….9 months of me.
 Don’t get me wrong, I love my kid with all my heart and soul.
 I would lay my life down for him, as most parents would for their own offspring.

 I lost something when you left but I found ME

 And I’m sure that it was just yesterday the cabin door closed on my flight back home from dropping him off, and I cried much like the flight itself.
 Nonstop.

 But today, there’s this other side of me…the wait-a-minute-you’re-coming-home-for-how-long side that has me scratching my head in wonder at how fast MY freshman year at the University of Empty-Nesting flew by.
 So, I decided to write him a letter with a list of things he might want to expect…and it goes a little something like this…